qbiinz/NLP/ProbablisticContextFreeGrammer/README.md

 # example:

-./cfggen.pl --text <N> grammar1 lexicon
+./cfggen.pl --text &lt;N&gt; grammar1 lexicon

   --text is a flag for pretty printing the output

-  <N> is the number of sentences to be generated
+  &lt;N&gt; is the number of sentences to be generated